KxSystems/docs/docs/kb/logging.md

 If the end of the file is corrupt, a `badtail` error is signalled, which may be partially [recovered](#replay-from-corrupt-logs).

 In the event that the log file references an undefined function, the function name is signalled as an error.
-This can be confusing if the missing function name is `upd`, as it does not reflect the same situation as the license expiry `upd` error. e.g.
+This can be confusing if the missing function name is `upd`, as it does not reflect the same situation as the license expiry `upd` error.
+For example:.

 ```q
 / Continuing the above example